SCPA NSW Annual Awards

 Early Career Practitioner of the Year

-In addition to the general criteria the Early Career Practitioner of the Year must have less than three years’ experience in school counselling or psychology. he nomination must address how the nominee:
+In addition to the general criteria, the Early Career Practitioner of the Year must have less than three years’ experience in school counselling or psychology.
+The nomination must address how the nominee:

 • Criterion One: As an early career applicant, demonstrates strong professional practice in their role as School Counsellor or School Psychologist.